Washington District Of Columbia, USA Travel Guide

 All three airports offer standard facilities: dining, shopping, car rental, free Wi-Fi, ATMs, lounges.

 Peak seasons (Cherry Blossom, summer, major holidays) see higher prices.
-Shoulder seasons (early fall, late spring) and low season (winter, excluding holidays) offer better fares.
+Shoulder seasons (early fall, late spring) and low season (winter, except for holidays) offer better fares.
 Book well in advance.

 Consider Dollar Flight Club for flight deals.
 Compare prices on Skyscanner.